laravel/docs/dusk.md

 Dusk provides several methods for interacting with the current display text, value, and attributes of elements on the page.
 For example, to get the "value" of an element that matches a given selector, use the `value` method:

-    // Retrieve the value...
+    // Retrieve the value
     $value = $browser->value('selector');

-    // Set the value...
+    // Set the value
     $browser->value('selector', 'value');

 #### Retrieving Text